Kinnett History, Family Crest & Coats of Arms

 Early Origins of the Kinnett family

-Wiltshire.
+The surname Kinnett was first found in Wiltshire.
 "This place, in Domesday Book called Chenete, was anciently a distinct parish, and was held by the church of St. Mary at Winchester."
-CITATION[CLOSE]

 Early History of the Kinnett family